 The Throop Company’s breadth and depth of experience can benefit all stages of a concrete freeway slab replacement project.
 We have worked on almost every freeway or highway in southern California from San Diego, Santa Ana, Los Angeles, Pasadena, and Santa Monica (just to name a few).
-We have poured Rapid Set concrete and Type II cement in places like Las Vegas, Lost Hills, King City, the San Francisco bay area, Sacramento, in Nevada, the state of Washington and many other cities and states.
+We have poured Rapid Set concrete and Type II cement in places like Las Vegas, Lost Hills, King City, the San Francisco bay area, Sacramento, in Nevada, the state of Washington, in multiple states on the east coast and in many other cities and states.

 We also sell POLYQuik FastPatch concrete repair products.
 Each FastPatch product has been developed to repair very specific concrete problems such as concrete spalls, voids or break-outs in concrete from airport runways, busy highways and roadways, to warehouse buildings, parking lots and sidewalks, and more.
 These concrete repair products have taken years to perfect and are fast curing, tough materials.
 Each different product is designed with ready-to-use packaging to meet specific concrete or asphalt repair needs.